aktagon/news-writer/config/planner-system-prompt.md

 Guidelines:
 - "deck": Create a compelling one-sentence summary (max 150 characters)
-- "category": Select the top-level category group that best fits the content
-- "subcategory": Select exactly ONE specific subcategory from the available categories
+- "categories": Select one or more leaf categories from the available categories using the "Category/Subcategory" format
 - "tags": Include 3-8 specific technical tags relevant to the content (flexible, not from predefined list)
 - Focus on practical, searchable terms for tags